 In smalltalk exceptions capture the stack when they’re thrown which is a bit similar to the way stack traces are captured by exceptions in java.
 In java, though, what is stored in the exception is exactly a stack trace which is a serialized copy of the real stack that you can print and… well, not much else.
 In smalltalk the exception actually captures the real live stack which means that execution can be resumed from wherever the exception was thrown.
 This borders on what MenTaLguY calls “the Lovecraftian madness of full continuations”.
 But even though this model is neat and general, everyone I’ve ever talked with about resumable exceptions, at least those that have used them in practice, have told that their usefulness is actually pretty limited.
 James’ example code does little to change my attitude; that code is so convoluted that I take it more as an argument against than for resumable exceptions.

 My attitude against resumable exceptions may just be a convenient rationalization, though.
 On the OSVM platform, which must be able to run on platforms with very little memory and processing power, we can’t afford the full smalltalk model anyway.
 In the previous incarnation of OSVM, which was based on smalltalk, there were no stacks or stack traces.
 You could throw any object as an exception and if someone else caught it there was no way to tell where it had been thrown from.
-In addition, there was no exception hierarchy and we usually just threw text strings or symbols: calling a method that hadn’t been defined caused the system to simply throw the string "LookupError" with no further information about which method was called on which object.
-Clearly there was room for improvement and now that we’ve had an opportunity to revisit the design, we’ve improved it quite a bit.
-The biggest change we’ve made has to do with, you guessed it, the stack.
-But that aspect will have to wait a bit.
+In addition, there was no exception hierarchy and we usually just threw text strings or symbols: calling a method that hadn’t been defined caused the system to simply throw the string "LookupError"

 The old system allowed you to throw any object so there was really no technical reason not to have an exception hierarchy and throw structured and informative exceptions rather than flat text strings.
 We just never really got around to it.
 For the new language we were rewriting all our libraries anyway so we added structured exceptions as soon as we had implemented exception handling.
 And, I must confess, doing it early on also meant that it would be a major hassle to take them out later if it turned out that someone thought it was a bad idea.
 Did I mention that the code name of our next release is “sneaky monkey”?
-Anyway, now when an error occurs somewhere because you’re trying to reverse a string (which you can’t currently do) you’ll an error that tells you exactly that: LookupError("ksiftseh".reverse()).
+Anyway, now when an error occurs somewhere because you’re trying to reverse a string (which you can’t currently do) you’ll an error that tells you exactly that: LookupError("ksiftseh".reverse())

 In neptune, the syntax for exception handlers is somewhat similar to C++, Java and C#.
 Here’s how an exception handler looks in C++: